 The government says that tenants who are unable to afford their rent should speak to their landlord directly to try to reach an agreement, which could include reducing or suspending payments in the short term.

 - Find out more: how to get a mortgage payment holiday

-Tenant rights during COVID-19
+Tenant rights and assistance during COVID-19

 You’re still required to pay your rent as per the terms of your tenancy agreement, but landlords are being encouraged to offer support for renters who are struggling.